blogs.sanpreetsingh.com

 • You worry that saying no will create distance or conflict

-• You feel that affection always has to “lead somewhere”
+• You feel that affection always has to carry a further expectation

-• You feel emotionally disconnected but still physically expected to engage
+• You feel emotionally disconnected but still expected to be close

 • You feel confused because you still care about your partner, yet something feels off

 This is why the phrase When Intimacy Feels Like Pressure resonates so strongly.
 It captures a problem many people live with but struggle to describe.
-The issue is not always the act of intimacy itself.
-The issue is often what it has come to represent: obligation, expectation, performance, guilt, fear, or emotional mismatch.
+The issue is not always closeness itself.
+The issue is often what closeness has come to represent: obligation, expectation, performance, guilt, fear, or emotional mismatch.

 Why Intimacy Starts Feeling Heavy in a Relationship